Get the most recent information on South Australia's response to the Coronavirus pandemic.

 If you have a gas heater in your home, you need to ensure there is adequate ventilation for it to operate safely.
 Before you seal any exhaust fans or outlet grilles, check with a licensed gas fitter that it is safe to do so.

-Encouraging airflow on summer evenings is an effective means of cooling the house and occupants.
-Cross ventilation occurs when two sides of the home are opened to allow air to flow from one end to the other.
+Using airflow on summer evenings is an effective way to cool the house and occupants.
+Cross ventilation occurs when two sides of the home are opened to allow air to flow, from one end to the other.
 The Australian Government’s YourHome website explains how you can make the most of this form of passive cooling in your home.